ccmsLIH/projPropCCMS/README.md

 install.packages("devtools")
 library(devtools)

-# installation of prodigenrCCMS package is also only needed once, except if updates are published on github
+# installation of prodigenrCCMS package is also only needed once, except if updates are published on github ccmsLIH

 install_github("ccmsLIH/prodigenrCCMS")
 ```